-How do we help a Variety of after school clubs to promote self esteem. child with Individual Behaviour Plans, with a States Continuum also completed with behavioural families to help identify triggers and calming strategies. difficulties?
-A clear Positive Behaviour policy, followed consistently by all staff.
-Carefully planned, reasonable adjustments for some pupils.
-Use of ABC behaviour logs to help understand triggers for behaviours.
-Patience and understanding from experienced staff.
-Support given at playtimes and lunchtime.
-Social Stories.
-1 page profiles.
-Peer awareness.
-Home/school books Carefully planned transistions.
-SENCo is an Attachment Led Teacher and so is the EYFS Teacher, trained with Touchbase https://touchbase.org.uk/ We recognise that all behaviour is a form of communication.
+How do we help a child with behavioural difficulties?

+- Variety of after school clubs to promote self esteem. - Individual Behaviour Plans, organised using the 'Zones of Regulation' also completed with families to help identify triggers and calming strategies. - A clear Attachment Aware Behaviour Regulation policy, followed consistently by all staff.
+Carefully planned, reasonable adjustments for some pupils. - Use of ABC behaviour logs to help understand triggers for behaviours. - · Patience and understanding from experienced staff. - Support given at playtimes and lunchtime. - Social Stories. - 1 page profiles. - Peer awareness. - Home/school books - Carefully planned transitions. - SENCo is an Attachment Led Teacher and so is the EYFS Teacher, trained with Touchbase https://touchbase.org.uk/

+We recognise that all behaviour is a form of communication.
 We therefore monitor incidents of behaviour via CPOMs and these are discussed at weekly staff meetings.
 We are able to spot patterns and trends and we intervene as appropriate.

+What interventions do you provide?

-What interventions For children receiving SEN Support, extra provision is closely matched with the current work in class and their individual targets, their strengths and needs from do you provide? their IEP.
+For children receiving SEN Support, extra provision is closely matched with the current work in class and their individual targets, their strengths and needs from their IEP.
 This is done to ensure that they can access the same curriculum.
 The intervention work is directed by Class teachers (in line with the Code of Practice).
 This may be 1:1 or in small groups.

 We offer a range of interventions; English, Maths, PSED.
 Physical etc. Some children, including those with an EHCP often require bespoke interventions which are usually recommended to us by external agencies.
 These are prioritised within the weekly timetable for the child in question.
 This could be in the form of personalised provision planning linked carefully to their targets, it may also include additional adult support across the school day, including lunchtime.
-How do we help a Experienced support assistants to deliver individualised programmes e.g. child who needs bespoke programmes based on need around decoding, phonics, reading comprehension.
-Little Wandle Letters and Sounds Revised Keep Up sessions support with English? (group and 1:1), Pie Corbett Resources.
-Dyslexia aware staff and Dyslexia friendly classrooms.
-Dyslexia Screening Tool - Pearson Small intervention groups for booster work.
-Precision teaching - phonics, high frequency words One to one tuition for targeted children.
-Writing slopes and bespoke equipment where necessary.
-Additional 1:1 reading Nessy Dyslexia Screening and Nessy Reading and Spelling Pre-teaching of vocabulary and phonics BSquared assessment tool for tracking small steps of progress

-How do we help a child who needs support with Maths?
+How do we help a child who needs support with English?